raspy135/Qun-mk2/README.md

 The synth has 8 LED indicators on the switch.
 Solid LED shows selected pattern number.

-When playing, another LED shows current position of the sequencer.
+- When playing, another LED shows current position of the sequencer.
-When trying to switch Scene (When pressing LOOPER PLAY) shows current selected Scene.
+- When trying to switch Scene (When pressing LOOPER PLAY) shows current selected Scene.
-When trying to switch Track (When pressing LOOPER REC) shows current selected Track.
+- When trying to switch Track (When pressing LOOPER REC) shows current selected Track
-When trying to mute Track (When pressing PARAM) shows current mute status of the Tracks.
+- When trying to mute Track (When pressing PARAM) shows current mute status of the Tracks.
-When trying to switch bucket (When pressing MODE PLAY) shows current selected Bucket.
+- When trying to switch bucket (When pressing MODE PLAY) shows current selected Bucket.

 ## MIDI learning